BillDH2k/Hackintosh-HP-Z440-Z640-Z840-OpenCore/README.md

 **What Works:**

-- Everything, except Sleep/Wake for Z840 with dual CPUs.
+- Everything, except Sleep/Wake for Z840 (no issue with Z440/Z640)s.

 #